jeremiah/jeremiah.github.com/index.md

 I've been to LP and it has been going on for ten years.
 It was great to get to go inside the Frank Gehry designed Stata Center at MIT.

+There is something really wrong with my presentations.
+I think I try too hard to be entertaining.

 ## Installing Fossology
 Which means installing postgres.
 More to come.